-Sudden cardiac arrest is the sudden, unexpected loss of heart function, breathing and consciousness.
-Sudden cardiac arrest usually results from an electrical disturbance in your heart that disrupts its pumping action, stopping blood flow to the rest of your body.
+Sudden cardiac arrest is the abrupt loss of heart function, breathing and consciousness.
+The condition usually results from an electrical disturbance in your heart that disrupts its pumping action, stopping blood flow to your body.

-Sudden cardiac arrest is different from a heart attack, which occurs when blood flow to a portion of the heart is blocked.
+Sudden cardiac arrest differs from a heart attack, when blood flow to a part of the heart is blocked.
 However, a heart attack can sometimes trigger an electrical disturbance that leads to sudden cardiac arrest.

-Sudden cardiac arrest symptoms are immediate and drastic and include:
+Sudden cardiac arrest signs and symptoms are immediate and drastic and include:

 - Sudden collapse

 - No pulse